Ford Frick wrote to Fresco Thompason regarding 17-year old Joe Moeller and other prospects

 Joe Moeller was just 19 years old when he earned his first big league victory

-In the collection is this wire photo of rookie Joe Moeller smiling as he holds the game ball from his first MLB victory on April 23, 1962.
-Just 19 years old, Moeller went the distance on this day.
-It was no small feat to throw a complete game against the ’62 Milwaukee Braves.
-Moeller faced a p
+This wire photo shows rookie Joe Moeller smiling as he holds the game ball from his first MLB victory on April 23, 1962.
+At just 19 years old, Moeller threw a complete game that day.

 Duke Snider led the way in Moeller's first MLB win